cedvdb/flutter_guards/README.md

 # Usage

-FutureGuard and Stream guards take callbacks as parameters that will be executed on loading, on success and on data.
+FutureGuard and Stream guards takes buiders that will be executed on loading, on success and on data to display a widget.
 While the other guards take direct widgets.

 ## LoadingGuard